 The days when Lima was considered a stopover for travellers on the way to Machu Picchu are long gone.
 Lima is a vibrant megalopolis sprawling from the Pacific Ocean to the Peruvian plains.
 With 5th-century pyramids, handsome Spanish colonial UNESCO heritage-listed centre, lovely parks and beaches, there are plenty of things to do in Lima.

 In recent times, Peru’s capital has emerged as a vibrant destination and culinary hot spot with a pick of excellent restaurants.
 That’s why one of the iconic things to do in Peru is to go on a culinary adventure in Lima.

 Lima’s restaurant scene consists of a blend of Spanish, Japanese, Chinese and Indigenous cultures.
 Fortunately for Lima’s chefs, raw materials are abundant from the ocean, jungle and mountains.

 Peru is also one of the countries to visit in South America if you’re keen on an Amazon cruise.
-An itinerary combing the city attractions of Lima with natural experiences along the Amazon River is a great way to enjoy Peru.
+An itinerary combing the city attractions of Lima with natural experiences along the Amazon River, as well as visiting other famous landmarks in Peru, is a great way to enjoy Peru.